LeWolfYT/CC-Tweaked-WolfOS/README.md

 # WolfOS
 A program that tries to emulate the feel of a modern operating system on computercraft computers.

-## Changelog (104):
+## Changelog (105):
-- Fixed a bug where downloading programs didn't work
+- Fixed a bug where downloading programs didnt work on versions 1.12-

 ## Upcoming:
 - Better grayscale support, and touch support.